24+ Unplugged Road Trip Activities for Kids (2024)

 To print the coloring page of the honey bear above, simply click here and then select print.

 Bookworms will love reading a good book during a long trip.
-Stock up on some new titles from your local library before leaving home.
-Or get kids excited for your trip with this list of travel books for kids.
+Stock up on new titles from your local library before leaving home.
+Or get kids excited for your trip by purchasing a few items from list of travel books for kids.

 Some kids might prefer comic books.
 That’s fine.
 The point is to encourage your children to enjoy reading, not to make it a dreaded task.